AndreassenLab/MicroSalmon/README.md

 3350	2047	AGTGCACTA 1 184 11 64 12 167 14 400...
 ```
 ### uscan_output.txt
 UTRScan prediction results.
 The first 52 lines contain a header describing all the motif classes.
-The remaining lines all contain an entry for a single predicted motif, containing the 3'UTR cluster it was found it, the length of the representative sequence, the class of the motif, the motifs start and end position in brackets, and the entire motif sequence
+The remaining lines all contain an entry for a single predicted motif, containing the 3'UTR cluster it was found in, the length of the representative sequence, the class of the motif, the motifs start and end position in brackets, and the entire motif sequence
 ```
 CG193.3 1893 : 15-LOX-DICE [101,134] : CTCTACCCCC CACT ACG  CCCTTGCTCT GAGC AGG
 CG1061.2 1441 : 15-LOX-DICE [776,809] : CCCCCCCTAC TCTC AGG  CCCCCCCTAC TCTC AGG